Build a ZipRecruiter Salary Database for Mid-Market (2026)

 Three things go wrong in salary-database pipelines.
 Hourly vs annual mixing — always normalize via 2080-hours-per-year before benchmarking.
 Title-tier classification — "Senior" in title doesn't always equal 8+ years; cross-reference with required-experience field when available.
 Outlier influence — single outlier $500K listings inflate medians; use percentile clipping (1st–99th) before aggregation.

-Thirdwatch's actor uses Camoufox + humanize + Turnstile click at ~$7.64/1K, ~16% margin — one of the highest-cost actors due to ZR's aggressive Cloudflare.
+Thirdwatch's actor handles the anti-bot work and proxy rotation so you can focus on the data.
 Pair with Adzuna UK Salary Benchmarks for UK coverage.
 A fourth subtle issue: ZipRecruiter increasingly shows employer-tier-specific listings ("ZR Featured" vs standard); featured listings skew higher on salary disclosure but represent only top-tier-paying employers — segment by featured-flag if material to research.
 A fifth pattern: company-size signals are self-reported and skewed; for accurate mid-market segmentation, supplement with LinkedIn Company headcount data when stakes warrant.
 A sixth and final pitfall: post-2025 federal salary-disclosure laws (CO, NY, WA, CA, IL) drove disclosure rates up dramatically in those metros vs disclosure-optional states (FL, TX); for cross-metro comparison, control for disclosure-law effect rather than treating raw rates as comparable.

 Operational best practices for production pipelines